Why does Council need an Environmental Sustainability Strategy

 - that has effective public and active transport systems

-- promotes a diverse economy that is resilient and adaptable change
+- which promotes a diverse economy that is resilient and adaptable to change

-- supports connected communities that provide a sense of belonging
+- which supports connected communities that provide a sense of belonging

-- is creative and supports new technologies and ways of thinking; and
+- that is creative and supports new technologies and ways of thinking; and

 - involves decision-making with the community through shared responsibility and governance.

-The Lake Macquarie community has already provided significant feedback and insight into the environmental sustainability themes and areas of importance through a range of methods including the Environmental Attitudes Survey, Community Satisfaction Survey, and community engagement for the Community Strategic Plan 2017-2027.
-This information is being used to inform development of the draft Environmental Sustainability Strategy.
-The current engagement activity is to review draft themes and targets for the Strategy.
-Once feedback on these themes and targets is gathered, we will draft the remainder of the document and seek further community input on it in 2019.
+The Lake Macquarie community has already provided significant feedback and insight into the environmental sustainability themes and issues of importance through a range of methods including the Environmental Attitudes Survey, Community Satisfaction Survey, and community engagement for the Community Strategic Plan 2017-2027.
+This information was used to inform development of the draft Environmental Sustainability Strategy.
+This further engagement activity is to seek feedback on the draft Environmental Sustainability Strategy and Action Plan and ascertain how effective our proposed management actions will be in addressing the issues identified under each strategic theme.

 What's new from the previous Environmental Sustainability Action Plan

-The review of Council’s Environmental Sustainability Action Plan 2014-2023 is to better align Council’s framework for sustainable planning, decision-making and action with the City’s new vision and values, as outlined in the Community Strategic Plan 2017-2027, and achieve improved sustainability outcomes for the City.
+The review of Council’s Environmental Sustainability Action Plan 2014-2023 is to better align Council’s framework for sustainable planning, decision-making and action with the City’s new vision and values, as outlined in the Community Strategic Plan 2017-2027.

 How do I help contribute to developing the Strategy

 A survey, accessible via Council’s engagement portal shape.lakemac.com.au, will be the primary method of communication.
-This will run throughout September-October 2018.
-As part of the survey participants can also submit qualitative feedback on the draft themes and targets.
-Further engagement will be undertaken in 2019 to seek feedback on a full draft of the Environmental Sustainability Strategy.
+This will run from 13 December 2019 - 6 March 2020.
+As part of the survey participants can also submit qualitative feedback on the proposed management actions identified to address current environmental issues.